QZS L6 Tool output format change

 In the process of reviewing the QZS L6 Tool code, I remembered something that I didn’t understand in the CLAS specification.

-1. How to find the beginning of the frame.
+- How to find the beginning of the frame.
 In the L6D signal in which CLAS is transmitted, one data part (DP, 2000 bits) is transmitted every second.
 The receiver collects 5 parts of the DP to obtain a subframe (SF), and further collects 6 subframes of SF to obtain a frame forming one period, and interprets the contents.
 The header of each DP has a subframe indicator (1-bit length) that indicates the beginning of SF, and the beginning of SF can be identified.
 However, there doesn’t seem to be an official way to identify the beginning of a frame.
 In QZS L6 Tool, if there is mask information (subtype 1) at the beginning of an SF, that SF is regarded as the beginning of the frame.
 This is because without the mask information, the information cannot be decoded.
 If this way is correct, I am grateful if the method is explicitly written in Section 4.1.2.2.1 (page 24) of the specification.

-2. How to handle “not available” for decoding data.
+- How to handle “not available” for decoding data.
 For example, when the GNSS Hourly Epoch value of subtype 2 is 3600 or more, it indicates unavailability.
 Even in that case, it is natural to read the following data such as SSR Update Interval.
-However, for example, when data indicating unavailability is stored in subtype 8 STEC Polynomial Coefficient C00, the following C01 and C10 are meaningless.
-At this time, I am not sure that data indicating unavailability be stored in C01 and C10 as well.
-Or, in this case, because C01 and C10 are meaningless, and they don’t be transmitted, then the current QZS L6 Tool will not be able to read SF data after that.
-I would be grateful if it was written in the Note section that following data that becomes meaningless due to previous data unavailability is always stored with data indicating unavailable.
+However, for example, when data indicating unavailability is stored in subtype 8 STEC Polynomial Coefficient

-3. CLAS calculates the pre-hardcoded reference coordinate values in Section 4.1.4 (page 71) of the specification from the compact network ID and grid ID.
+are meaningless, and they don’t be transmitted, then the current QZS L6 Tool will not be able to read SF data after that.
+I would be grateful if it was written in the Note section that following data that becomes meaningless due to previous data unavailability is always stored with data indicating unavailable. - CLAS calculates the pre-hardcoded reference coordinate values in Section 4.1.4 (page 71) of the specification from the compact network ID and grid ID.
 First, the receiver uses this set of reference coordinate values to find the network ID and grid ID that are closest to the rough coordinates of the location we want to observe.
 At this time, I am not sure how determine the distance threshold between the observation point coordinate value and the reference coordinate value.
 When we use CLAS at sea, I would be grateful if a reference value for this threshold is provided in section 4.1.4 of the specifications in order to avoid using distant reference points.

-4. How to read subtype 12 STEC data.
-Two bits are assigned for subtype 12 STEC Correction Availability (not STEC Corretion Type) (Specification Section 4.1.2.2.13, Table 4.1.2-35, page 52).
+- How to read subtype 12 STEC data.
+Two bits are assigned for subtype 12 STEC Correction Availability (not STEC Correction Type) (Specification Section 4.1.2.2.13, Table 4.1.2-35, page 52).
 However, (2) on page 56 of the specification only describes the operation of the first bit.
 If this second bit is reserved and is always set to zero, I would be grateful if it is written as such in (2) on page 56.

-5. How to convert STEC Quality Indicator to STEC Quality.
+- How to convert STEC Quality Indicator to STEC Quality.
 As an explanation for subtype 8, section 4.1.2.29 (page 43) of the specification states, “The definition is the same as that for SSR URA whereas the dimension is TECU instead of m”.
 Therefore, we may use the same formula for obtaining both URA and STEC Quality from the 6-bit indication value.
 However, the URA value written in Table 5.4.2-1 (page 81) in section 5.4.2 and the TECU values written in Table 5.4.3-1 (page 84) in section 5.4.3 are different.
 Section 5.4.2 contains not only values but also calculation formula, but section 5.4.3 does not contain calculation formula.
 It does not seem that the STEC values are come from the URA by dividing a certain value.
 I would be grateful if Section 5.4.3 of the specification describes the formula for calculating STEC Quality from the STEC Quality Indicator.

 These questions may be answered by reading the CLASLIB source code.
 CLASLIB is a big piece of software, and I actually gave up on reading it halfway through.
 I’m very grateful that the source code is open to the public, so I’d like to read it little by little.